ACINQ/eclair/docs/PostgreSQL.md

 ## PostgreSQL Configuration

 By default Eclair stores its data on the machine's local file system (typically in `~/.eclair` directory) using SQLite.

+Also it supports PostgreSQL as a database backend.
+Eclair was tested with PostgreSQL version 10.6 and higher.

 To enable PostgreSQL support set `driver` parameter to `psql`: